October 10, 2022

 After my coffee break, it was mostly gentle walking through the wet Galician countryside.
 I caught up to Nicki (the German medical student from a few days ago) walking with a redheaded Dutch guy who’d stayed at the same albergue as me last night.

 The rain was transitioning to a light mist now, and the air temperature was finally warming up a bit.
-So I took chance.
-I stripped off my rain pants about 7 kilometers before I got to Vilalba, figuring what’s the worst that could happen?
+So I took a chance.
+I stripped off my rain pants about 7 kilometers before I got to Vilalba, figuring, what’s the worst that could happen?

 If the rain returned, I could stop under a tree to put my pants back on.
-Or I could show up to the albergue with wet shorts.
-Neither option was worth continuing to sweat inside my thin nylon rain pants.
+Or I could show up at the albergue with wet shorts.
+Neither option was so bad that I needed to continue sweating inside my thin nylon rain pants.

-I spotted the municipal albergue on the outskirts of Vilalba, but there were no cafes or stores nearby.
-I’d have to walk three or four kilometers into Vilalba was nothing to look at but the side of the rural highway.
+I spotted the municipal albergue on the outskirts of town, but there were no cafes or stores nearby.
+I’d have to walk three or four kilometers into Vilalba’s center, with nothing to look at but the side of the rural highway for the remainder of the way.

-Unfortunately, the metal bridge was so long enough that span over the roadway seemed to bounce with every step I took (or whenever a whoosh of air from a large freight truck drove under it).
-The experience had my heart racing the until I was safely back on solid ground.
+Unfortunately, the metal bridge was so long that the span over the roadway seemed to bounce with every step I took (or whenever a whoosh of air from a large freight truck drove under it).
+The experience had my heart racing until I was safely back on solid ground.

 Are you open?